AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/current-sdk-versions.md

 <InlineAlert variant="info" slots="text"/>

-**Migrate to Swift**<br/>If you are currently using our Objective-C (ACP-prefix) libraries, please see the [Migrating to Swift](../migrate-to-swift.md) guide for next steps.<br/>Adobe Experience Platform Mobile SDK for iOS supports iOS 10 or later; requires Swift 5.1 or newer and Xcode 11.0 or newer.
+**Migrate to latest Mobile SDKs for iOS**<br/>If you are currently using our Objective-C (ACP-prefix) libraries, please see the [Migrating to latest Mobile SDKs for iOS](https://developer.adobe.com/client-sdks/previous-versions/documentation/migrate-to-swift/) guide for next steps.<br/>The latest Mobile SDK for iOS supports iOS 10 or later; requires Swift 5.1 or newer and Xcode 11.0 or newer.
 In addition to **CocoaPods**, **Swift Package Manager (SPM)** installation option is supported with the latest iOS Swift SDKs!
 Find more details at the GitHub links below.

 <InlineAlert variant="info" slots="text"/>

-**Swift = Open Source**<br/>The Swift iOS SDKs are open source.
+**Swift = Open Source**<br/>The latest iOS SDKs are written in Swift and are open source.
 Read more about [our move to Swift and open source](https://medium.com/adobetech/adobe-experience-platform-mobile-sdks-move-to-swift-for-ios-6aa67b67b4d4).

 | Extension | tvOS | App Extension | CocoaPods | GitHub |
 |---|---|---|---|---|